bph/gt-podcast-bb/readme.txt

 * Fixed the method to identify the default podcast series
 * added plugin icon
 * removed hard-coded URLs from the social icons in the template
+* fixed query in the series-taxonomy template to inherit=true

 = 0.2.1 =
 * remove gitignore